phenotypic.analysis#

 Parameters:

-• nrows (int) – Number of rows in the dataset, must be positive.
+• nrows (int, optional) – Number of rows in the grid layout.
+Defaults to 8 (standard 96-well plate).
+Must be positive.
+Affects edge detection logic.

-• ncols (int) – Number of columns in the dataset, must be positive.
+• ncols (int, optional) – Number of columns in the grid layout.
+Defaults to 12 (standard 96-well plate).
+Must be positive.
+Affects edge detection logic.

 Raises: